-Or by manually lifting the knurled punger on top of the poppet valve out of the V groove and rotating through 90 degrees
+The float action is engaged by manually lifting the knurled punger on top of the poppet valve out of the V groove and rotating through 90 degrees.

 The lift control should be operated to take a proportion of the flail head weight off the flail roller.
 This is important, too little weight on the roller will leave uncut areas of grass while with too much weight on the roller the ground will be scalped in places and increased flail wear, damage, or even loss of flails could occur.